More Medications Facts

 • excellent safety record

-• of currently available tetracyclines, doxycycline has the least affinity for calcium
+• among currently available tetracyclines, doxycycline has the least affinity for calcium

 • long half-life permits once- or twice-daily dosing

-• blood and tissue levels are equivalent whether the drug is administered orally or intravenously
+• blood and tissue levels are equivalent whether doxycycline is administered orally or intravenously

 • highly effective against all of the common pathogens that cause upper respiratory tract infections